-This document answers the following questions about the Recombinase Alleles - Tissue Activity Summary page:
+This document answers the following questions about the Recombinase Alleles - Tissue Summary page:

-The Recombinase Alleles Summary presents a table of transgenic and targeted knock-out recombinase alleles contained in the MGI database.
-It appears when you select either a driver or a system from the boxes on the Recombinase (cre) Activity page and click Go.
+The Recombinase Alleles Summary presents a table of transgenic, and targeted or endonuclease-mediated knock-in recombinase alleles contained in the MGI database.
+It appears when you select either a driver or enter an anatomical structure from the boxes on the Recombinase (cre) Activity page and click Search.

 The table resulting from a Recombinase Allele Activity query contains a row for either:

-Once the recombinase has acted upon the target gene by removing or rearranging part of its sequence, all descendent tissues will carry the recombined target gene.
+Once the recombinase has acted upon the target gene by removing or rearranging part of its sequence, all descendant tissues will carry the recombined target gene.

-Careful analysis of Cre activity in the Cre transgenic mouse lines is important because low levels of excision early in development may produce only a few cells with Cre excision, but all the descendents of those cells will carry the Cre-induced genomic alteration.
+Careful analysis of cre activity in the cre transgenic mouse lines is important because low levels of excision early in development may produce only a few cells with cre excision, but all the descendants of those cells will carry the cre-induced genomic alteration.

 The box at the top of the page lets you control the display of the data.
 See What are the ways of creating different views of the data on this page? for more detail.